bantunes82/springboot-soccer-game/rest-team/README.md

 /springboot-soccer-game/infrastructure$ docker-compose -f sonarqube-docker-compose.yaml up
 ```
 This is the url to access the [SonarQube](http://localhost:9000/projects?sort=-analysis_date).
-The username and password is "admin"
+The username and password are "admin"

 In case you have a Sonar instance running locally (or a Docker
-Container), you can execute the command `mvn clean install
+Container), you can execute the command `/springboot-soccer-game/infrastructure$ mvn clean install
 sonar:sonar` in order to observe the potential Bugs, Code smells,
 Technical Debt, etc. The results will be similar to this one: